medhakini/CS163-Projects-2024Fall/_posts/2024-12-13-team45-peekaboo.md

 will not be able to see the cube it is trying to lift, as it will be covered by the wall.
 We also introduced cube randomization, camera randomization, and arm randomization.
-The cube and arm randomization was done through the Robosuite frame- work.
+The cube and arm randomization was done through the Robosuite framework.
 The camera and wall randomization relied on custom quaternions that changed the orientation of our objects.
 The goal of the overall task is for the robot to search for the cube, find it behind the wall, and then lift it.